 If it is determined that a student is eligible for special education, special educational services will be provided under the Individuals with Disabilities Education Act (IDEA) through an Individualized Education Plan (IEP).

 Please see the Notice of Parent and Student Rights for more information.
-You may also contact Rhonda Black, Section 504 Coordinator (478) 783-7200.
+You may also contact Debbie Puckett, Section 504 Coordinator (478) 783-7200.